kenyapolytechnic/omuga/Notes/DigitalElectronics.md

 ### Place Value
+In positional number systems the value of a digit depends on its position.
+The digital that carries the most weight is the Most Significat Digit (MSD) and that which carries the least weight is the Least Significat Digit (LSD).

-Place value is the value of each digit in a number.
+Place value is weight of each digit in a number.
 It depends on the base

 | #\Position | 1 | 2     |  n |
 |---|---------|--------------|--------------|